Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Think about it.
-After you've created a ton of Collections, that's a pretty long list that you're skimming manually.
-With a keyword, you can type in the search box and get just what you need.
+After you’ve created a ton of Collections, that’s a pretty long list that you’re skimming manually.
+You can type in the search box with a keyword and get just what you need.

 At this point, keywords only have a slight speed advantage over Collections because we’re looking at a one to one relationship.
 The difference is that you search instead of review it manually.

 The power comes when you combine keywords in your search.